MarkY-LunarG/LunarGlobe/BUILD.md

 See **Loader and Validation Layer Dependencies** for more information and other options:

-1. In a Linux terminal, `cd LunarGravity` -- the root of the cloned git repository
+1. In a Linux terminal, `cd LunarGlobe` -- the root of the cloned git repository
 2. Execute: `git submodule update --init --recursive` -- this will download in-tree external components
 3. Create a `build` directory, change into that directory, and run cmake: